 Don’t leave it to ring too many times before you answer it.
 Ideally, you should answer by the third ring.

 Any longer than that and the other individual is likely to start feeling frustrated or have a negative impression of the company.

 Answering the phone promptly portrays your boss in a positive light.
 They would also respond as quickly as possible to customers.
 If you’re answering on their behalf, your behavior should mirror theirs.

 Always make sure you know as much as possible about how your boss helps the business.
-This helps you to answer calls in an informed manner.
+This helps you to answer incoming calls in an informed and professional manner.
 You should know which services they’re responsible for providing to clients.

 The person on the phone is someone who requires help.
 They’re calling your organization because they think that you can provide the kind of assistance that they need.

 When you have information at your fingertips, you can give them accurate answers quickly.
 However, when you’re not even sure whether your boss can meet their needs, you’re likely to leave them feeling confused.